Holiday closures list for Presidents Day

 Trash pickup

-City of Cheyenne Sanitation Department – Pickup normally set for Monday will take place today; Transfer Station, Compost Facility and landfill closed Monday.
+City of Cheyenne Sanitation Department – Pickup normally set for Monday took place Saturday; Transfer Station, Compost Facility and landfill closed Monday.
 The Compost Facility also will be closed Tuesday.

 Countryside Disposal – Regular pickup schedule.